wajidalikhan/Project/README.txt

   To answer your second question:
   -- git fetch origin: update origin/branch branches.

-  -- git diff origin/master: get the difference between your current branch and the branch origin/master.
+  To get the difference between your current branch and the branch origin/master:
+  -- git diff origin/master

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt